Safeguarding and Prevent Policy

 To support the safeguarding concept, Fit Training International implement the following guidelines:

-• Staff should always be aware of the needs of young people, and be vigilant for any possible signs of abuse
+• Staff should always be aware of the needs of young people and be vigilant for any possible signs of abuse.

 • Staff should not spend time alone with young people, especially away from others.
 Meetings with individual young people should take place as openly as possible.
-If privacy is needed the door should be left partly open and other staff either present or informed of the meeting
+If privacy is needed, the door should be left partly open, and other staff either present or informed of the meeting.

-• • Staff should not have any unnecessary physical contact with young people.
+• Staff should not have any unnecessary physical contact with young people.
 There may be occasions where physical contact is unavoidable, desirable or necessary, such as providing comfort, reassurance or for physical support.
-Physical contact should, however, only take place with the consent of the young person and the purpose of the contact should be made clear.
+Physical contact should, however, only take place with the consent of the young person, and the purpose of the contact should be made clear.

 • It is not good practice to take young people alone on a car journey, however short.
 Where this is unavoidable, it should be with the full knowledge and consent of the parents or carers, and someone in authority.
-Staff must state the purpose and anticipated length of route and duration – staff must also check their insurance liability.
+Staff must state the purpose and anticipated length of the route and duration – staff must also check their insurance liability.

 • Staff should not meet with young people outside organised meetings or activities, unless it is with the knowledge and consent of parents/carers and someone in charge of activities or in a position of authority.